Skip to main content

 mxcp serve --profile dev # Use the 'dev' profile configuration

-mxcp serve --no-sql-tools # Disable built-in SQL querying tools
+mxcp serve --sql-tools false # Disable built-in SQL querying tools

 mxcp serve --readonly # Open database connection in read-only mode